hansenlab/recount_genotype_paper/README.md

 - Geuvadis out-of-study test set, reporting accuracy metrics for the entire study: `testing_snakemake/geuvadis`

+### Model implementation

+- We applied our genotyping and accuracy model for all of SRA studies, which has no gold-standard genotypes to compute our model accuracy: `SRA_snakemake/`.

+- We also applied our model for TCGA normal samples: `TCGA_snakemake/`.

 ### Manuscript figures

 To generate our manuscript figures, see: `manuscript_figures/scripts`.